unbeatable-abayomi/book-tracking-app-udacity-nanodegree/README.md

 # MyReads: A Book Tracking Web App
-MyReads web app is created using React.js as a part of the [Udacity's React Nanodegree program](https://www.udacity.com/course/react-nanodegree--nd019).
+MyReads web app is created using React.js as a part of the [Udacity's React Nanodegree program]

 ## About
 This is a single-page app (navigation happens without the need to refresh pages), and it represents a virtual bookcase to store your books and track what you're reading.